pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 ## Setting up runner configuration

-There are two file formats for constructing runner configuration that tell recipes *where* the data should output and be cached.
+There are two runner configuration file formats you can use to tell recipes *where* your data output or cached.
 In the examples below `{{job_name}}` will be templated for you based on the configuration for `Bake.job_name` (TODO: point to other docs).
-Also notice we going to store everything in s3.
+Also notice we're going to store everything in s3.
 There are other storage options as well (TODO: point to the other docs).

-0. JSON configuration:
+1. JSON configuration:

    ```json
    {